DanWilliams91/BuddyGym/README.md

 ## User Experience (UX)
 * ### User Stories
-    * #### First Time Visitor Goals
+    * #### First-Time Visitor Goals
-        a)	As a First Time Visitor, I want to easily and quickly understand the main purpose of the site and learn what the organisation has to offer.
+        a)	As a first-time visitor, I want to easily and quickly understand the main purpose of the site and learn what the organisation has to offer.

-        b)	As a First Time Visitor, I want to be able to easily navigate throughout the site to find the content I’m looking for.
+        b)	As a first-time visitor, I want to be able to easily navigate throughout the site to find the content I’m looking for.

-        c)	As a First Time Visitor, I want to know where the organisation is based.
+        c)	As a first-time visitor, I want to know where the organisation is based.

     * #### Tentative Member Goals
         a)	As a tentative member, I want to be able to easily and quickly find out how to contact the organisation.